Early/mid–20th century

 Nigeria

-The Yoruba of Nigeria have the highest recorded rate of twin births in the world, with an estimated 45 sets of twins in every 1,000 births.
-For Yoruba families, the birth of twins is greeted with rejoicing because they are believed to possess special powers and the ability to bring good fortune to those who honor them properly.
-However, multiple births have an increased risk of one of the twins dying during infancy.
-Figures like these, called ibeji, are memorials to deceased twins.
-Their elaborate hairstyles and beaded jewelry mark their honored status.
-When one twin dies, a single sculpture is commissioned and cared for by the mother and later by the surviving twin.
-If both infants die, a sculptor creates two images.
+The Yoruba of Nigeria believe that twins possess special powers and bring good fortune to those who honor them properly.
+However, babies birthed in multiples have an increased risk of dying during infancy.
+Figures like these, called ère ìbejì, are memorials to deceased twins.
+When one twin dies, a single sculpture is commissioned; if both infants die, a sculptor creates two.
 The figures are ritually washed, dressed, and offered favorite foods.
-Such figures reflect the various styles of individual artists and regions.
-The heads of the pair from the Oyo region have been repeatedly bathed with indigo, symbolizing the calming of the spirit's inner being.
+The heads of this pair have been repeatedly bathed with indigo, symbolizing the calming of the spirit’s inner being.

 Wood, glass beads, and thread